 The evaluation of UST status should begin as soon as conditions and officials allow flood area re-entry.
-This policy assumes that there is a reasonable likelihood that a release of product may have occurred if an UST system has been submerged or affected by flood waters.
-The following procedure is intended to, in part, comply with the "system check" requirements whenever there is a suspected release as provided in lowa Administrative Code 567--135.6.
-This policy further assumes that damage may have occurred such that inspection, product removal and repairs may be needed.
+This emergency guidance assumes that there is a reasonable likelihood that a release of product may have occurred if an UST system has been submerged or affected by flood waters.
+The following procedure is intended to, in part, comply with the "system check" requirements whenever there is a suspected release as provided in Iowa Administrative Code 567--135.6.
+This emergency guidance further assumes that damage may have occurred such that inspection, product removal and repairs may be needed.
 All submerged and flood affected USTs must be evaluated as follows before start up:

 - 1) Measure for water in the tank bottoms with your ATG system or by using a gauge stick (capable of measuring the level of product to within 1/8 inch) and water finding paste.
 If you have over an inch of water you will need to remove it.
 No amount of water is acceptable for tanks containing an ethanol blend as the water will be absorbed by the ethanol and creates fuel quality problems.
-Contact a hazardous waste management company (see last page for a list) for more information about removing water and removing water/ethanol mix from ethanol blended tanks.
+Contact a hazardous waste management company for more information about removing water and removing water/ethanol mix from ethanol blended tanks.
 Fuels sold in retail markets must meet strict ASTM standards-make sure your fuel quality is not compromised.
 Fine silts are present in flood waters and may contaminate the fuel.
 The fine silts will need to be removed if present.
 Fuels will have to be removed if the UST system is found to be damaged during the evaluation. - 2) Before returning to operation, all flooded UST systems must undergo tank and line tightness testing (0.1 gph leak rate).
-Tightness testing may be conducted using an Automatic Tank Gauging (ATG) system or a third party tightness tester. - 3) Double-walled tanks with dry secondary containment must be pressure or vacuum tested to verify integrity of the tank and line interstice before use.
-Tanks with confirmed "Fail" results must be emptied.
-Tanks with brine, vacuum or interstitial sensors may be returned to service if the levels are normal. - 4) Empty and clean all containment sumps, spill buckets and dispenser pans.
+Tightness testing may be conducted using an Automatic Tank Gauging (ATG) system or a precision tightness test.
+Tanks with confirmed "Fail" results must be emptied and evaluated by an lowal icensed installer. - 3) Double-walled tanks with dry secondary containment must be pressure or vacuum tested to verify integrity of the tank and line interstice before use.
+Tanks or interstices with confirmed "Fail" results must be emptied and evaluated by an lowa licensed installer.
+Tanks with brine, vacuum, or interstitial sensors may be returned to service if the levels are normal. - 4) Empty and clean all containment sumps, spill buckets and dispenser pans.
 Check sump lid gaskets; repair if necessary.

 If there is no petroleum sheen on the water found in the sumps you should be able to empty the water onto the concrete where it can evaporate.
 Water with a petroleum sheen or floating product in a containment sump may indicate a release and must be investigated.
-The water and petroleum must be removed and properly disposed of by a hazardous waste management company (see last page for a list).
+The water and petroleum must be removed and properly disposed of by a hazardous waste management company.
 Do not discharge contaminated water to streets, storm sewers, ditches or sumps.
 Do not operate pumps and dispensers if they continue to fill with flood waters as there is chance water could enter the fueling system and damage components.